-The Australian Government has committed $8 million over four years (2014-2018) to help farmers gain improved access to safe and effective agricultural and veterinary (agvet) chemicals, to assist them in producing food for Australia and the world.
+The Australian Government has committed $14.3 million over six years (2014-2020) to help farmers gain improved access to safe and effective agricultural and veterinary (agvet) chemicals, and assist them in producing food for Australia and the world.

 The Department of Agriculture and Water Resources is working closely with the Australian Pesticides and Veterinary Medicines Authority (APVMA), grower groups, rural Research and Development Corporations (RDCs) and the chemical industry to deliver this commitment.

-- migrate some APVMA permits to product labels
+- migrating some uses authorised under APVMA-issued permits to product labels

-- develop an assistance grants programme to help fund the generation of sufficient data to support applications to the APVMA.
+- an assistance grants program to help fund the generation of sufficient data to support applications to the APVMA

 The department has progressed a number of initiatives with the new funding to improve access to agvet chemicals, as listed below.